namrahrehman/Google-Data-Analytics-Notes/1-Foundations: Data, Data, Everywhere/Week1-Introducing Data Analytics.md

 At the heart of data-driven decision-making is data, so analysts are most effective when they ensure that facts are driving strategy.

+Key Points:

+**Bias**: Our past experiences and biases can influence gut feelings, leading to unbalanced decisions.

+**Data for Objectivity**: Data helps remove personal biases and allows for a more objective view.

+**Gut Instinct vs. Data Support**: Decisions based solely on gut feeling often lack data support and can lead to mistakes.

+The Restaurant Example:

+The passage highlights the dangers of relying solely on gut instinct through a restaurant example.
+A renowned chef, known for their successful restaurants elsewhere, partnered with an entrepreneur to open a new, uniquely themed establishment in a bustling downtown location.

+The Problem:

+Despite the chef's reputation, fundraising efforts fell short.
+The passage suggests this failure might have been avoided with proper research.
+Data analysis could have revealed that the target clientele in the chosen location differed significantly from the chef's existing customer base, potentially leading to a mismatch between the restaurant's concept and the local market.

+Lesson Learned:

+This example shows how neglecting data analysis in favor of gut instinct can lead to costly mistakes.

+Additional Note:

+While past experiences can sometimes provide valuable insights,  combining that experience with data analysis allows for a more informed and well-rounded approach to decision-making.

 <br />

 ### Data Analysis Life Cycle